 Being touched by illness affects us in different ways.
 Many people want to give back to the community and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

 The Asian Initiative in Mental Health (AIM) provides comprehensive psychiatric assessment and treatment for people of Chinese background with mental illness.
 One of our clinic components, the Early Intervention in Psychosis (EIP) program, provides dedicated services to those experiencing their first episode of psychosis as well as those who care for them.
 Our services are tailored to the language and cultural backgrounds of our patients and their families.

 Our services include:

-The Asian Initiative in Mental Health (AIM) is an adult (ages 18 & up) outpatient community mental health program at the Centre for Mental Health of UHN.
+AIM is an adult (ages 18 & up) outpatient community mental health program at the Centre for Mental Health of UHN.
 It serves individuals residing in the Greater Toronto and adjacent areas who need mental health services in Cantonese or Mandarin or those who need services sensitive to Chinese culture.
-Our goal is to enhance the mental health and well-being and the quality of life of individuals and families through culturally and linguistically appropriate interventions, including psychoeducation, assessment, and treatment.
+Our goal is to enhance the mental health, well-being and the quality of life of individuals and families through culturally and linguistically appropriate interventions, including psychoeducation, assessment, and treatment.
 We do not provide acute crisis intervention.
-Our team consists of psychiatrists, clinicians, and administrative staff who are fluent in Cantonese, Mandarin, and English.
-Our services are voluntary and are covered by OHIP.
+Our team consists of psychiatrists, clinicians and administrative staff who are fluent in Cantonese, Mandarin, and English.
+AIM services are voluntary and covered by OHIP.

 All service referrals must be made by a primary care physician using the